LBM-EPFL/CLoNe/README.md

 ----
 To test on a series of examples, please run:

-    python test_toysets.py
+    python run_data.py

 Then select the dataset you want to cluster.
 Plots will be saved in the current folder.
+You can use the same script with another dataset of your choice and by specifying a value for CLoNe's input parameter:

+    python run_data.py examples/spiral_quartet.txt 2

-Outside of these tests, you can use clone.py as you would any clustering algorithm from scikit-learn's cluster module.
-Here's the minimal code to run:
+Alternatively, you can use clone.py as you would any clustering algorithm from scikit-learn's cluster module.
+Here's the minimal code to use:

     from clone import CLoNe
     clone = CLoNe() # or e.g. CLoNe(pdc=8) to change the input parameter